blsUr1/a-retrieval-augmented-qa-system-for-dungeons-and-dragons/README.md

 ## Description

-This project is a Question-Answering (QA) system that allows users to ask questions specifically tailored to *Dungeons & Dragons*.
+This project is a Question-Answering (QA) system that allows users to ask questions specifically tailored to the 5th edition *Dungeons & Dragons*.

 ## Download